844.520.6993

+Being a tutor requires advanced knowledge of the subject you will be teaching.
+This could be playing the piano or demystifying calculus.
 While your knowledge and abilities can initially attract potential students, your ability to structure a valuable lesson is what will keep them coming back.
-For that reason, it’s important that you learn how to structure a tutoring session.

 Following a consistent structure for tutoring sessions can help you attract and retain students.

-No matter if you are an experienced tutor or this is your first session, determining your lesson structure can help you become more confident.
+No matter if you are an experienced tutor or just figuring out how to start a tutoring business, determining your lesson structure can help you become more confident.
 To develop a structure that works best for you, here are our top five tutoring session tips:

 1. Personalize Your Tutoring Sessions